This page was last updated on October 14, 2020

 DRAPER CITY SERVICES

-The Draper City Hall building is closed through July 17.
+The Draper City Hall building is temporarily closed until further notice.
 The passport office also remains closed since the U.S. Department of State is not processing passport applications unless its a life or death emergency.
 Our staff and services are still available by phone or email.

 City-owned parks and trails remain open.
 The park playgrounds, pavilions, the skate park and cycle park are also open to the general public.
 The health and well-being of our residents is our top priority.
 All essential city services will continue uninterrupted.
 These services include water, sewer, trash and recycling pick-up, etc. Our police officers and firefighters are seasoned professionals who serve our community on a daily basis.
 Their years of training mean our community is well-prepared for many different crises, including a public health crisis like COVID-19.
 Questions?
 Email firstname.lastname@example.org.